 4. Saline nasal drops + bulb syringe

 This combo is the best way to fight congestion.
 Babies don’t know how to blow their nose, so it’s hard to get the mucus out.
 Buy saline nasal drops ay chemist store or you can make saline water at home too.
-Use saline drops to thin mucus and then use bulb syringe to suck out the boogies.
+Use saline drops to thin mucus and then use a bulb syringe to suck out the boogies.

 Do this before feeding and don’t use saline water more than couple days in a row, as it might dry out baby’s nose.
 Also, using bulb syringe too often can irritate the lining of the nose.